simirado/bamidele/README.md

 # bamidele
-this is simple repository
+this is simple-repository.
-we have edited the README file
+we have edited the README file.